-Raw chicken can last in the fridge for about 6-9 months before spoiling.
+Raw chicken can last in the freezer for about 6-9 months before spoiling.

 For cooked chicken, make sure it is in a tightly sealed container in your refrigerator.
 Your refrigerator can go no higher than 40°F to ensure the chicken does not go bad.